MicrosoftDocs/cpp-docs.it-it/docs/assembler/masm/mmword.md

 ---
 # <a name="mmword"></a>MMWORD

-Used for 64-bit multimedia operands with MMX and SSE (XMM) instructions.
+Usato per gli operandi multimediali a 64 bit con istruzioni MMX e SSE (XMM).

 ## <a name="syntax"></a>Sintassi